cdapio/cdap/cdap-docs/faqs/source/cdap-startup.rst

   Error found before invoking supervisord: No parcel provided required tags: set([u'cdap'])

-The error message shows that that a required parcel isn't available, suggesting that you have not completed the last step of installing a parcel, *Activation*.
+The error message shows that a required parcel isn't available, suggesting that you have not completed the last step of installing a parcel, *Activation*.
 There are 4 steps to installing a parcel: